HabitatFramework/UserGuide/faq/faq.rst

 **Why does the tool title bar show [READ ONLY]?**

 	This shows that the data cannot currently be edited.
-This is either because your userid has not been added to the database or has been added incorrectly (see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details), or the active GIS layer is not in an active edit state.
+This is either because your userid has not been added to the database or has been added incorrectly (see 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details), or the active GIS layer is not in an active edit state.
 Once both of these conditions have been met click on the main window and the [READ ONLY] status should disappear.

 **Can I use data that isn't snapped to OS MasterMap?**